 I understand that, in order for this course to count toward the completion of a Commercial Music Certificate or Degree Plan, I must satisfy other requirements outside and beyond the scope of this course.

-NAME
+NAME DATE

-DATE Student Information Form
+Student Information Form

+Full Name:

+Preferred Name:

+Student ID #:

-Full Name: Preferred Name: Student ID #: Phone #: E-mail: Major: Music Preference:
+Phone #: Cell Phone #:

+E-mail:

+Major: Primary Instrument:

+Music Preference:

+Music Freierence.

+Musical Experience and Former Training:

+Goals for this class: